kanhaOmGM/chess-engine/README.md

-# Chess Engine with Pythin
+# Chess Engine with Python

 A fully functional chess game built with Python and Pygame, featuring a complete rule implementation including special moves like en passant and pawn promotion.